 The Trust's financial instruments principally consist of investments, which are reported at fair market value as required by GAAP (see Note 4).
-The Trust's other financial instruments consist of cash and cash equivalents, accounts receivable, accounts payable and accrued expenses.

-The carrying value of these financial instruments approximates their fair values at June 30, 2022 and 2021 because of the terms and relatively short maturity of those instruments.
+The Trust's other financial instruments consist of cash and cash equivalents, contributions and accounts receivable, accounts payable and accrued expenses.
+The carrying value of these financial instruments approximates their fair values at June 30, 2023 and 2022 because of the terms and relatively short maturity of those instruments.